MinuMatJoseph/Selenium-Java-POM-Series-Project-1/README.md

-Selenium with Java is used to design this project.
+Selenium webdriver with Java is used to design this project.

 Website is https://freecrm.com/